clydemcqueen/orca/README.md

 # Orca #

 Orca is a [ROS](http://ros.org) driver for [BlueRobotics BlueROV2](https://www.bluerobotics.com/store/rov/bluerov2/).
-Version 0.1.0  supports basic ROV functions; subsequent versions will add AUV functions.
+Version 0.1.0  supports basic ROV functions.

-Note: Orca requires hardware modifications to the BlueROV2.
+Orca requires hardware modifications to the BlueROV2.
 It does not use the Pixhawk controller that comes with the BlueROV2, and does not support [mavros](http://wiki.ros.org/mavros), [ArduSub](https://www.ardusub.com/) or [QGroundControl](http://qgroundcontrol.com/).

+> **NOTE:** development has shifted to [Orca3](https://github.com/clydemcqueen/orca3),
+> which uses [ROS2 Navigation](https://navigation.ros.org/index.html) for mission planning and execution.

 ## Tested hardware